nanocosmos/docs/docs/cloud/analytics.md

 ### Reports

 Makes it possible to export metrics.
-Currently it is rather limited and generates a PDF with usage values (data sent and received) for the selected time range.
+Generates a PDF with usage values (data sent and received) for the selected time range.
 The PDF contains the total numbers and two histograms.